 - A company’s cash flow generation and its stability is an important parameter to look at.

-- Further, Moody’s would analyse Teva’s debt structure and its maturity profile.
+- Further, Moody’s would analyze Teva’s debt structure and its maturity profile.

 - Rating agencies would typically compare the pharma companies of similar scale with comparable business profiles with the company it is expected to rate.

-- Consequently, Moody’s would compare Teva’s margins, leverage, debt service coverage ratio, interest coverage (EBITDA/ interest expense), and gearing (Debt/(Debt+Equity)) with that of its competitors (which also could be rated by them) and arrive at an estimation of strength of Teva’s financial profile.
+- Consequently, Moody’s would compare Teva’s margins, leverage, debt service coverage ratioDebt Service Coverage RatioDebt service coverage (DSCR) is the ratio of net operating income to total debt service that determines whether a company's net income is sufficient to cover its debt obligations.
+It is used to calculate the loanable amount to a corporation during commercial real estate lending., interest coverage (EBITDA/ interest expense), and gearing (Debt/(Debt+Equity)) with that of its competitors (which also could be rated by them) and arrive at an estimation of the strength of Teva’s financial profile.

 Credit Rating of Teva

-Moody’s would assess the credit rating process, its profile and subsequently the ratings of Teva with respect to different weights assigned to different parameters as described above (both financial and business).
-Of course if need arises, Moody’s could also visit Teva’s manufacturing facilities and meet with the management to perform its due diligence (to evaluate Teva’s actual commercial potential).
-For issue-specific ratings, Moody’s would also analyse the quality of collateral provided by the Company for a particular instrument.
+Moody would assess the credit rating process, its profile, and, subsequently, the ratings of Teva with respect to different weights assigned to different parameters, as described above (both financial and business).
+Of course, if the need arises, Moody’s could also visit Teva’s manufacturing facilities and meet with the management to perform its due diligence (to evaluate Teva’s actual commercial potential).
+For issue-specific ratings, Moody’s would also analyze the quality of collateral provided by the Company for a particular instrument.

 We note that the rating that Moody’s came up with Teva’s inherent profile was A3 as of Apr 2015.